ambernettech/chefdk-fundamentals/scene_06.md

 27
 -

-We also want to update our platforms to list only centos-six-dot-four.
+We also want to update our platforms to list only ubuntu-fourteen-dot-zero-four.

 -
 28